Jumpscale/ays_automatic_cockpit_based_testing/README.md

 # 0 Agenda :
 - 1- Introduction
+- 2- The Framework Architecture:
-- 2- Cockpit Driver
+- 3- Cockpit Driver
-  - 2.1- Introduction
+  - 3.1- Introduction
-  - 2.2- The Architecture
+  - 3.2- The Architecture
-  - 2.3- The Flow Description
+  - 3.3- The Flow Description
-  - 2.4- The Execution Steps
+  - 3.4- The Execution Steps
-  - 2.5- The Blueprint Templates Creation
+  - 3.5- The Blueprint Templates Creation
-  - 2.6- Add Blueprint Templates To The Repo
+  - 3.6- Add Blueprint Templates To The Repo
-  - 2.7- The Service template
+  - 3.7- The Service template
-  - 2.8- Add Testing Service To The AYS Repo
+  - 3.8- Add Testing Service To The AYS Repo
-- 3- Cockpit Installer
+- 4- Cockpit Installer

-# 1 Introduction:
+# 1 Introduction
 This documentation includes the full details of **Cockpit Driver** and **Cockpit Installer**.
 The goal of **Cockpit Driver** is automating execution of blueprints.
 It takes a template of blueprints and produces the results in XML file.
 The goal of **Cockpit Installer** is automating the cockpit installation process in the development mode.

-# 2 Cockpit Driver
-#### 2.1 Introduction:
-The cockpit driver is a script to automate the execution of the blueprints and produce the results in XML file.
-The driver needs a cockpit machine which has the service which will be consumed by these blueprints.
-The driver will request the execution cockpit API to execute this blueprint and get the result back then it will create a result XML file.

-#### 2.2 The Architecture:
+### 2 The Framework Architecture
 ```bash
 ├── cockpit_testing
 │   ├── Config